 Performer Natalie Allen transforms, she’s no longer Julia Gillard, she’s not ‘that woman’, she’s every woman.
 Powerful and defiant (Out in Perth)

-#thatwomanjulia is a powerful solo work created from the parliamentary record, media reportage and public commentary around the political leadership of Australia’s first female Prime Minster, Julia Gillard.
+JULIA is a powerful solo work by one of Australia's leading contemporay dancer's created from the parliamentary record, media reportage and public commentary around the political leadership of Australia’s first female Prime Minister, Julia Gillard.

-The show is structured to reflect upon selected aspects of Gillard’s story.
-Positioned as a form of ‘public’ gallery, visible and yet also voyeuristic, the mood is one of intimacy and exposure.
+The show is structured to reflect from multiple points of view Julia Gillard’s story.
+Positioned in a form of ‘public’ gallery, visible and yet also voyeuristic, the mood is one of intimacy and exposure.
 Lighting and sound (a blend of sampled voice, news bite and original composition) re-create both the world of Gillard and the media circus she was a part of, providing a sense of both isolation and high stakes drama.
-Allen moves in and around the audience, every move she makes, every gesture is visible, this is a timely and compelling portrait that reflects on female leadership, personality, power and the body politic.
+Allen dances, moves in and around the audience, every move she makes, every gesture is visible, this is a timely and compelling portrait that reflects on female leadership, personality, power and the body politic.

 #thatwomanjulia format - 15mins duration